D4DLab/lightsms-notifier/README.md

-LightSMS Notifier
+LightSms Notifier
 ====================

-Provides [LightSMS](https://www.lightsms.com/) integration for Symfony Notifier.
+Provides [LightSms](https://www.lightsms.com/) integration for Symfony Notifier.

 This provider allows you to receive an SMS notification on your mobile number.